This database provides a catalogue of all living reptile species and

 Where does the information in the database come

 Originally we used a number of books, checklists and monographs (see the General References page) as a starting point for the database.
-About a quarter to a third of the data has been provided directly by contributors in either electronic or paper form (i.e. reprints etc.).
-Some data come from online sources as listed on the family pages or in the species entries.
-Recently we have been focusing increasingly on current journals and other publications to keep the database up to date.
+About a quarter of the data has been provided directly by contributors in either electronic or paper form (i.e. reprints etc.).
+Most data comes from journal articles or books as listed in the species entries.
 Users are encouraged to send us updates or reprints if they notice any omissions or errors.

 How can I identify a species using the database?